What Makes Looped Transformers Perform Better Than Non-Recursive Ones: What Makes Looped Transformers Perform Better

-Based on Assumption \ref{ass:spectral_properties}, the V-shaped valley of \emph{Looped-Attn} possesses a richer low-curvature spectrum, which creates a larger potential force than that of \emph{Single-Attn} (Corollary \ref{corollary:cumulative_force_quadratic}).
-Furthermore, this force is ultimately reflected in the training loss (Corollary \ref{corollary:loss_quadratic}).
-The larger force in \emph{Looped-Attn} facilitates sustained river progress via valley hopping, enabling the model to learn both simple and complex patterns.
-The detailed proof is deferred to Appendix \ref{app:convergence-proof} and Appendix \ref{app:convergence-proof-loss}.
+Theorem \ref{theorem:cumulative_force_quadratic_2} extends the analysis to the probabilistic setting, quantifying the expected squared cumulative force over random initialization $\theta_{V,0} \sim \mathcal{N}(0, \bar{\alpha}^2 I/ d_V)$.
+It confirms that the driving magnitude is governed by the valley's spectral properties.
+Crucially, the disparity in cumulative force is ultimately reflected in the asymptotic training loss (Corollary~\ref{corollary:loss_quadratic}).
+The larger force in \looped facilitates sustained river progress via valley hopping, enabling the model to learn both simple and complex patterns, thereby achieving a lower loss.
+The detailed proofs of Theorem \ref{theorem:cumulative_force_quadratic_2} and Corollary~\ref{corollary:loss_quadratic} are deferred to Appendix \ref{app:convergence-proof-loss}.

 \begin{restatable}[\textbf{General Loss}]{setting}{assumpLoss} A general Loss of River-Valley landscape (Definition \ref{def:river-valley-geometries}) is defined as: